atrajit-sarkar/chatgpt-chatsaves/_posts/2025-08-09-watashi-variant.md

 So — **わたし** is just the hiragana spelling of **私**.
 Once you get comfortable with kanji, you’ll mostly see and use 私 in real-world reading and writing.

-If you want, I can give you a quick chart showing *all the main ways to write “I” in Japanese* and when to use each.